-- The outsource provider’s application is configured (no application modification was required) to perform all queries against the replicated targets, yet still apply the booking transactions to the master booking node.
+- The outsource provider’s application is configured (no application modification was required) to perform all queries against the query nodes, yet still apply the booking transactions to the master booking node.

 - Additional query node replicates can be added as the query volume increases.

-- Data from the master booking node is replicated to Windows Servers running MSSQL, which supports a large Operational Data Store (ODS) application.
+- Data from the master-booking node is also replicated to Windows servers running SQL, which supports a large Operational Data Store (ODS) application.

 - Each of the NonStop read-only query nodes acts as a disaster recovery backup for the NonStop master node.

-- The entire database resides on each of the read-only nodes, in essence allowing the provider to scale the application across multiple systems and provide disaster recovery “for free.”
+- The entire database resides on each of the read-only nodes, in essence allowing the provider to scale the application across multiple systems to handle unpredictable query volumes.

 The above was adapted from the book: Breaking the Availability Barrier, Volume III: Active/Active Systems in Practice by Paul J. Holenstein, Dr. Bruce Holenstein, and Dr. Bill Highleyman.